 Finally, while importing and driving a vehicle long-term in America presents understandable challenges, with compliance, diligence, and preparatory measures, it is certainly achievable for the right candidate.

-Following the extensive legal framework properly introduces an import safely to American roads, and with insurance, registration, and licensing in place, it can be driven just the same as a domestic vehicle.
+Following the extensive legal framework properly introduces an import safely to American roads.
+With insurance, registration, and licensing in place, it can be driven like a domestic vehicle.

 With careful planning, strategic problem-solving, and community involvement, imported wheels can be enjoyed.